intellij-rust/intellij-rust/ARCHITECTURE.md

 tree, you may associated current stub-based PSI element with some key.
 Latter, you can use this key to retrieve the element.

-## RustModuleIndex
+## RsModulesIndex

-RustModulesIndex is an example of simple but useful stub-based index.
+RsModulesIndex is an example of simple but useful stub-based index.
 It is used to answer the question: "given the `foo.rs` file, what is its parent module?".
-Search for the usages of `RustModulesIndex.KEY` to see how the index is populated and queried.
+Search for the usages of `RsModulesIndex.KEY` to see how the index is populated and queried.

 The naive solution is to find a `mod.rs` file in the containing directory, but